Landau Singularities from Whitney Stratifications: From Whitney to Landau

+Given the defining equations of varieties $X$, $Y$ and of a map $f$ between them, the stratification $(X_\bullet, Y_\bullet)$ may be obtained explicitly using the algorithm of \cite{Helmer2021conormal,helmer2023effective} as implemented in the \texttt{WhitneyStratifications} Macaulay2 package.
+Let us apply these to our toy example \eqref{eq:planarCubic}, where $X=\bV(f_z(x_1,x_2))\subset \RR^3$ and the map $f:X \to Y=\RR$ is given by the projection $(x_1,x_2,z)\mapsto z$.
+We find that the stratification of $Y=\RR$ is given by $\bV(z)\subset Y$, hence in this example it correctly captures the change in topology at $z=0$.
+More generally, this is guaranteed thanks to {\em Thom's First Isotopy Lemma} \cite{mather2012notes}: If the map $f$ is proper (i.e if the inverse image of any compact subset is compact) then the topology of the inverse image or fiber $f^{-1}(q)$ is constant over {\bf all} points $q\in N$ for any strata $N$ of $Y$ .

-Consider a Feynman integral specified by a polynomial $\G_h$ in the ring $\CC[z][x]:=\CC[z_1,\dots, z_m][x_0, \dots,x_n]$, which is homogeneous in $x$, where the $z_i$ are parameters (e.g.~masses, momenta) and the $x_i$ are variables.
-For a fixed vector of constants $z$ the resulting polynomial $G_h$ is homogeneous and defines a (projective) variety in the complex projective space $\PP^n$.
+Building on our earlier definitions and conventions, we now consider a Feynman integral specified by the homogenized Lee-Pomeransky polynomial $\G_h$ in the ring $\CC[z][x]:=\CC[z_1,\dots, z_m][x_0, \dots,x_n]$, where the $z_i$ are external parameters (e.g.~masses, momenta) and the $x_i$ are the projective integration variables.
 We make no assumptions on the independence of the parameters, and in particular allow there to be algebraic relations between them.
-We then seek to describe the {\em Landau variety}, which is locus in the parameter space $\CC^m$ where the Feynman integral is singular; the following definition is (a minor rephrasing of) that of Pham \cite[\S IV.5]{Pham2011integrals} for Feynman integrals in Lee-Pomeransky form:

-\begin{definition}[Landau variety] Consider a Feynman integral in Lee-Pomeransky form and let $\G_h$ be the $x$-homogeneous polynomial defining it.
-Set $X=\bV(x_0\cdots x_n \G_h) \subset \PP_x^n\times \CC_z^m$ and consider the projection map $\pi:X \to \CC_z^m$, then the Landau variety is given by the variety $Y_{m-1}$ appearing in the unique minimal Whitney stratification $(X_\bullet, Y_\bullet)$ of the map $\pi$. \end{definition} Note that the map $\pi$ in Definition \ref{def: landau variety} is proper by construction, since the fibers are projective varieties (which are always compact), hence Thom's isotopy lemma always holds for the strata in the map stratification.
+We then seek to describe the {\em Landau variety}, which is the locus in the parameter space $\CC_z^m$ where the Feynman integral is singular; the following definition is (a minor rephrasing of) that of Pham \cite[\S IV.5]{Pham2011integrals} for Feynman integrals in Lee-Pomeransky form: \begin{definition}[Landau variety] Consider a Feynman integral in homogenized Lee-Pomeransky form~\eqref{eq: projective Feynman integral}.
+Set $X=\bV(x_0\cdots x_n \G_h) \subset \PP_x^n\times \CC_z^m$ and consider the projection map $\pi:X \to \CC_z^m$ to the space of kinematics.
+The Landau variety is the variety $Y_{m-1}$ appearing in the minimal Whitney stratification $(X_\bullet, Y_\bullet)$ of the map $\pi$. \end{definition}

-Regarding computation, the Whitney stratifications produced by the \texttt{WhitneyStatifications} package have been found to be minimal in all tested cases, however there is currently no theoretical guarantee that this will always be the case.
-The minimality of a computed stratification may be checked using the results of \cite[page 751--752]{FTpolar} and standard computational tools, e.g.~the \texttt{SegreClasses} Macaulay2 package \cite{Harris_2019}.